-Get a white board or a piece of paper and draw 12 or 15 boxes on it.
-You can use more or less boxes if you desire but start with something.
-Then draw out (No need for artistic talent, stick figures will do) the major scenes you will create.
+Get a whiteboard or a piece of paper and draw 12 or 15 boxes on it.
+You can use more or fewer boxes if you desire but start with something.
+Then draw out (No need for artistic talent, stick figures will do) the significant scenes you will create.
 On each scene give bullet points or pertinent information about what will happen in this scene.

 On your storyboard make sure you write notes about which scenes will have either spoken lines or text that will be in the video.
 Number your storyboard boxes so you can reference them when you are writing your script.